 Ensuring functional safety requires a hazard analysis and risk assessment of equipment under control (EUC).

 A hazard analysis identifies all possible hazards created by a product, process, or application.
-This determines the safety function requirements for IEC 61508.
+This determines the safety function requirements for the safety standard.

 For each hazard you identify, you’ll need to do a risk assessment.
 This assesses the frequency or likelihood of a hazard occurring, as well as the severity of the consequences if it does occur.
-Risk assessments determine the safety integrity requirements for IEC 61508.
+Risk assessments determine the safety integrity requirements for the safety standard.
 And they’re critical for determining the SIL required to reduce risk.

 You can use either qualitative or quantitative analysis to assess risk.
 A specific method isn’t required.
 One way you can assess risk is to create a requirements traceability matrix and do a failure modes and effects analysis (FMEA).

 SIL ratings determine the functional safety requirements you’ll need to fulfill.
 There are different recommendations for software development and design techniques based on SILs.

 - “HR” indicates that the method is highly recommended.

 - “R” indicates that the method is recommended.